-Benjamin K. Harmuth Instructor Engineering and Automation Technology (610) 921-7300 Ext.
-7423 bharmuth@rmctc.org
+Brian Potteiger Instructor Engineering and Automation Technology (610) 921-7300 Ext.
+7423 bpotteiger@rmctc.org

 READING MUHLENBERG CTC

 Engineering & Automation Technology

 Please sign below to indicate that you have received this correspondence and understand laboratory protocols (student signature), and parents, that you have likewise reviewed my concerns with your son/daughter (parent signature).